History of the Jews in Chișinău

 The history of the Jews in Chișinău dates to the early 1700s, when Chișinău (then known as Kishinev) was located first in Moldavia and later from 1812 onwards in the Bessarabia region of the Russian Empire.
 Chișinău is now the capital city of Moldova and is the center of the country's Jewish population.
 As of 2022, around 10,000 of the 15,000 Moldovan Jews reside in Chișinău.

 History

 Chișinău (Keshenev in Yiddish) was historically part of Moldavia.
 In 1812, the region was annexed by the Russian Empire and became known as Bessarabia.
 The earliest Jewish presence in Chișinău dates back to the early 18th century.
 By 1774, Jewish people were 7% of the total population of Chișinău.
 In 1774, a Jewish burial society was founded in the city with 144 members.

 A cemetery was established in the early 19th century.

+Kishinev pogrom

+The Kishinev pogrom began on Easter Sunday, April 19, 1903.
+It was triggered by a news story in the only daily paper in the city, the antisemitic Russian language paper "Bessarabets" ("The Bessarabian') stating that a young boy had been murdered by Jews for using his blood for Passover (an example of the antisemitic blood libel trope).
+Local commentators say that this pogrom had been planned by the Russian authorities.
+An estimated 1,500 to 2,000 rioters launched a brutal assault against the Jewish quarter of Kishinev and their 50,000 residents.
+Mobs committed extreme acts of vandalism, plundering, murder, mutilation and rape, sparing marked Christian homes.
+The police and the 5,000 soldats stationed in the city let them do.
+The violence continued until finally the Minister of Interior ordered the dispersal of the mob on April 20 and a martial law on April 21.
+The pogrom resulted in 49 Jewish deaths, 495 injuries, 2,000 people left homeless and 2.5 million rubles in property damage.

+The Kishinev pogrom by its atrocity brought the word pogrom to the world stage, generating international expressions of indignation, including in the U.S.A..
+It also deeply impacted the Jewish literature, with for instance a poem "In the City of Slaughter" based on the pogrom survivors' testimonies written by the famous Hebrew poet Hayim Nahman Bialik.
+The pogrom plaid a significant role in convincing Russian Jews to leave Russia for the West and for the land of Palestine.